Brandon Mroz: Senior career

 In his debut at the senior World Championships, Mroz skated a strong short program to place 8th in that segment of the competition.
 He placed 13th in the free skate to finish 9th overall.
 His placement, combined with that of World Champion Evan Lysacek, earned the United States the maximum three entries to the 2010 Winter Olympics.

-Mroz won his first senior Grand Prix medal, silver, at 2010 Cup of China.
-He followed it up with a bronze medal at 2010 Trophée Eric Bompard.
+Mroz won his first senior Grand Prix medal, silver, at the 2010 Cup of China.
+He followed it up with a bronze medal at the 2010 Trophée Eric Bompard.
 Competing with a dislocated shoulder, he placed 7th at the 2011 U.S. Championships.

-In August 2011, Mroz began working on other types of quads – 4Lo, 4F, and 4Lz.
-He landed 4Lz successfully on September 16, 2011, in the short program at the 2011 Colorado Springs Invitational.
-The International Skating Union subsequently ratified the jump as the first successful 4Lz landed in a sanctioned competition.
+In August 2011, Mroz began working on other quads.
+He landed a quad Lutz successfully on September 16, 2011, in the short program at the 2011 Colorado Springs Invitational.
+The International Skating Union subsequently ratified the jump as the first successful quad Lutz landed in a sanctioned competition.
 His assigned 2011–12 Grand Prix events are 2011 NHK Trophy and 2011 Cup of Russia.
-Mroz became the first skater to land the 4Lz in an international competition on November 12 in the short program at NHK Trophy.
+Mroz became the first skater to land the quad Lutz in an international competition on November 12 in the short program at the NHK Trophy.

 After ending his competitive career, Mroz began skating in Willy Bietak's ice shows on Royal Caribbean cruise ships.